trimble-oss/modus-react-bootstrap/README.md

 The SASS files will be found in the `/scss` directory.
 For further details refer to [Modus Bootstrap](https://bitbucket.trimble.tools/projects/TMDS/repos/modus-bootstrap).

+## Icons

+Modus icons are required for some of the components like DataTable, FileUploadDropZone, TablePagination and TreeView.
+To use the icons, include the following:

+> `<link rel="stylesheet" href="https://fonts.googleapis.com/icon?family=Material+Icons">`

+> `<link rel="stylesheet" href="https://modus.trimble.com/assets/0.5.1/fonts/modus-icons.css">`

 ## Build Package

 Yarn is the package manager, check out setup